Natasha Vita-More: Work

 In 1982, Vita-More wrote the "Transhumanist Manifesto", which was on board the Cassini–Huygens Saturn mission.
 It discussed the possibility for overcoming disease and extending lifespans and later she founded an organization Transhumanist Arts and Culture.

 In 1997 she designed the first whole-body prosthetic, entitled Primo Posthuman, which depicted how a human might look in the future with technological enhancements such as color-changing skin.
 Her videos have been exhibited at the National Centre for Contemporary Arts in Russia, her painting at the Memphis Brooks Museum of Art, and other works of design compositions at the Telluride Film Festival.

 She authored Create / Recreate: the 3rd Millennial Culture on the emerging cybernetic culture and the future of humanism and the arts and sciences.
 She is also author of Transhumanism: What is it? concerning the basic questions of the transhumanist philosophical, ethical and cultural worldview.

 Her project "Primo 3M+ 2001" future physique 3D design for superlongevity in a tongue-in-cheek is based on nanotechnology and AI.

-In 2014 she was the entrepreneur and scientific Lead, together with Daniel Barranco from the Department of Cryobiology of the Spanish University of Seville, for the first time, proved that the use of cryonic technologies does not destroy the long-term memory of the simplest multi-cellular organisms.
+In 2014 she was the entrepreneur and scientific lead, together with Daniel Barranco from the Department of Cryobiology of the Spanish University of Seville, of research that proved, for the first time, that the use of cryonic technologies does not destroy the long-term memory of the simplest multi-cellular organisms.

 In 2019, Aging Analytics named Vita-More one of the Top-50 Women Longevity Leaders.